 Severe, life-threatening, or fatal interstitial lung disease (ILD), including pneumonitis, can occur in patients treated with ENHERTU.
 A higher incidence of Grade 1 and 2 ILD/pneumonitis has been observed in patients with moderate renal impairment.
 Advise patients to immediately report cough, dyspnea, fever, and/or any new or worsening respiratory symptoms.
 Monitor patients for signs and symptoms of ILD.
 Promptly investigate evidence of ILD.
 Evaluate patients with suspected ILD by radiographic imaging.
 Consider consultation with a pulmonologist.
-For asymptomatic ILD/pneumonitis (Grade 1), interrupt ENHERTU until resolved to Grade 0, then if resolved in ≤28 days from date of onset, reduce dose 1 level.
-Consider corticosteroid treatment as soon as ILD/pneumonitis is suspected (e.g., ≥0.5 mg/kg/day prednisolone or equivalent).
+For asymptomatic ILD/pneumonitis (Grade 1), interrupt ENHERTU until resolved to Grade 0, then if resolved in ≤28 days from date of onset, maintain dose.
+If resolved in >28 days from date of onset, reduce dose 1 level.
+Consider corticosteroid treatment as soon as ILD/pneumonitis is suspected (e.g., $\geq 0.5$ mg/kg/day prednisolone or equivalent).
 For symptomatic ILD/pneumonitis (Grade 2 or greater), permanently discontinue ENHERTU.
-Promptly initiate systemic corticosteroid treatment as soon as ILD/pneumonitis is suspected (e.g., ≥1 mg/kg/day prednisolone or equivalent) and continue for at least 14 days followed by gradual taper for at least 4 weeks.
+Promptly initiate systemic corticosteroid treatment as soon as ILD/pneumonitis is suspected (e.g., $\geq 1$ mg/kg/day prednisolone or equivalent) and continue for at least 14 days followed by gradual taper for at least 4 weeks.